Tax Considerations in Transaction Structures

 Regular monitoring of data access and usage is essential for maintaining a robust data privacy framework.
 By implementing appropriate tools and procedures, organisations can gain insights into who accesses sensitive data and how it is being utilised.
 This visibility allows for the identification of abnormal access patterns or suspicious activities, which may indicate potential security threats.
 Not only does proactive monitoring help in detecting issues early, but it also aids in ensuring compliance with relevant regulations and standards.

-You can monitor data access and usage by implementing auditing tools and software that track who accesses data, when, and for what purpose.
+purpose.
 Regular reviews of access logs and user activity can also help identify potential security issues.

 What should be included in an incident response plan for data breaches?